 Recent developments in the electronics areas.
-Special research projects and resource materials 207.
-Industrial Arts Problems in Transportation (3) One lecture and six hours laboratory.
-Prerequisite: Industrial Arts 173.
-Research in selected areas of the transportation industry and effective presentation of findings in oral and written form.
+Special research projects and resource materials.
+207. Research in Vehicular Power Systems for Industrial Arts (3) Prerequisite: Industrial Arts 173.

+Research in selected areas of the vehicular power systems and effective presentation of findings in oral and written form.
 208. Industrial Arts Problems in Graphic Arts (3) One lecture and six hours laboratory.